cynnamolgus/GViNT/README.md

 ### GvintRuntimeStateless
 Basic script runtime that can execute scripts.

+#### runtime_variables: Dictionary
+Dictionary containing all of the runtime variables mapped by identifier.
+Cleared every time script execution begins.

 #### start(script_filename: String)
 Executes the script based on the provided filename.
 If the filename does not start with "res://", a configurable prefix ("res://Story/" by default) is added.
 If the filename does not contain an extension, a configurable suffix (".txt" by default) is added.
 Can be called from inside a script in order to nest script execution.
 Once the nested script is completed, the execution of the calling script will resume.